sib-swiss/spring_school_bioinformatics_microbiology/docs/project2/Project2_Preparation.md

 Note: alternatively you can install MiniConda, this is a minimal conda install that takes up much less space than Anaconda, but provides identical functionality.
 Follow instructions [here](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html).

-### Install Mamba
+### Optional: Install Mamba

 The conda package manager can be rather slow at times.
-Specifically it does not work well at all with one of the packages we will use.

-Luckily there is a newer alternative to conda, called [mamba](https://mamba.readthedocs.io/en/latest/index.html). mamba and conda work interchangeably, and use same syntax: just replace `conda` with `mamba`.
-One exception: activating and deactivating environments has to be done with `conda`.
+Luckily there is a newer alternative to conda, called [mamba](https://mamba.readthedocs.io/en/latest/index.html).
+mamba and conda work interchangeably, and use same syntax: just replace `conda` with `mamba`.
+One exception: activating and deactivating environments still has to be done with the `conda` command.

 - Install mamba using